Blosc/bcolz/doc/reference.rst

     risk loosing part of your modifications.

+  .. py:method:: free_cachemem()

+    Get rid of internal caches to free memory.

+    This call can typically be made after reading from a carray/ctable so as to free the memory used internally to cache data blocks/chunks.

   .. py:method:: iter(start=0, stop=None, step=1, limit=None, skip=0)

     Iterator with `start`, `stop` and `step` bounds.